kamikai/deco2800-critique-1/slides.md

 ## Challenges

-- WorldGen: noise generation
--- Noise that 'looks right'
+- Generating mineral veins - noise that 'looks right'
--- Testing fundementally random processes
+- Testing fundementally random processes
 - Mouse panning: World had no concept of 'y offset', and rendering was written assuming the y position was fixed
 - ???